The Artist

 After graduating, she returned to the coast, hungry for salt air and open water.
 In Victoria, she worked as an artist blacksmith and built a sculpture studio out of a rusted sheet-metal shed behind her rental house — cold in winter, hot in summer, but entirely her own.

-In 2018, she moved to Salt Spring Island to fabricate and assemble whale skeleton armatures for museums around the world.
+In 2018, she moved to Salt Spring Island to work for Cetacea Contracting to fabricate and assemble whale skeleton armatures for museums around the world.
 Many of the skeletons she helped build were displayed at the Whale Interpretive Centre in Telegraph Cove before it tragically burned down in 2025.
 She continues to work on skeleton projects, participating in every step — from collecting bones along remote beaches to installing fully articulated whales.

 When she wasn’t building skeletons, she worked in a local bronze foundry, helping cast and finish other artists’ sculptures.
 Each role sharpened her technical skill, but more importantly, each one deepened her relationship to metal as both material and meaning.

 Today, Katie runs a well-established studio on Salt Spring Island, with roots that run deep in the community.
-Her sculptures are available at Gallery 8 and Nova Gallery.
+Her sculptures are available at Gallery 8 on Salt Spring Island, Wilson & Co.
+Gallery in Ladysmith, and Nova Gallery on Gabriola Island.
 She has also co-founded Finback Forge, crafting culinary wares alongside her friend Jeri Sparshu of Thistle Rock Forge — an extension of her love for forging that brings functional beauty into everyday life.

 Two people are working on putting together a Bigg's killer whale skeleton at the whale interpretive centre in telegraph cove british columbia.